-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F tilities and Service Systems - Air Quality : USS-19: When District drainage facilities are constructed, FMFCD shall: (a) Minimize idling time of construction equipment vehicles to no more than ten minutes, or require that engines be shut off when not in use.
-During storm water drainage facility construction activities Fresno Metropolitan Flood Control District and SJVAPCD X (b) Construction shall be curtailed as much as possible when the Air Quality Index (AQI) is above 150.
-AQI forecasts can be found on the SJVAPCD web site. (c) Off-road trucks should be equipped with on-road engines if possible. (d) Construction equipment should have engines that meet the current off-road engine emission standard (as certified by CARB), or be re-powered with an engine that meets this standard.
-Utilities and Service Systems - Adequacy of Storm Water Dra inage Facilities: USS-20: Prior to exceeding capacity within the existing storm water drainage facilities, the City shall coordinate with FMFCD to evaluate the storm water drainage system and shall not approve additional development that would convey additional storm water to a facility that would experience an exceedance of capacity until the necessary additional capacity is provided.
-Prior to exceeding capacity within the existing storm water drainage facilities FMFCD, PW, and DARM X
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY ⋖ В ပ Ω ш ш Utilit Utilities and Service Systems - Air Quality (continued): ĺ Z MM USS-19 (continued from previous page) [see previous [see previous (q) (b) Construction shall be curtailed as much as possible when the Air Quality Index (AQI) is above 150.
+AQI forecasts can be found on the SJVAPCD web site. pagej Dage! © Off-road trucks should be equipped with on-road engines if possible. (p) Construction equipment should have engines that meet the current off-road engine emission standard (as certified by the California Air Resources Board), or be re-powered with an engine that meets this standard.
+Vel Verification comments:

+Utilities and Service Systems - Adequacy of Storm Water Drainage Facilities:

+Prior to FMFCD, PW, × storm water drainage facilities, the City shall coordinate with e) exceeding and DARM FMFCD to evaluate the storm water drainage system and shall ca capacity within the existing storm additional storm water to a facility that would experience an w water drainage exceedance of capacity until the necessary additional capacity is facilities provided.
+Verification comments: